The Solar Explorer

 Here is a Huge X5.4-class solar flare, I have been given permission by the NSO in the US to use their data from the GONG network to make movies of the major solar events.
 Here is the link to my page featuring these major events.

 Here I am starting to experiment with high resolution white light photography at long focal lengths using my Takahashi TOA130 refractor and a Lunt Herschel wedge I use Barlow lenses to increase the focal length to 4m.
 I am trying to capture the penumbral material flowing down into the umbra - the core of the sunspot.
-The photo above is the core of the leading sunspot AR1734 on 5 May 2013 between 12:06 and 13:22UT in grade 3 to grade 4 seeing conditions.
+The photo above is the core of the leading sunspot AR1775 on 25 June 2013 between 07:49 and 08:19:UT in grade 1 to grade 2 seeing conditions.

 Here is my first capture of a Moreton wave a solar shock wave emanating from a M2.0-class solar flare, they are like the ripples when throwing a stone into a pond.
 I was using a standard PST at 0.8m focal length to capture this one.
 Sequence from 10-33 to 11-41UT in seeing grade 1 conditions.